10 SAP CX Configuration Tips That Actually Improve Results

 How long does SAP CX configuration typically take?

 A standard Sales Cloud V2 implementation: 8-12 weeks of active configuration.
 Service Cloud V2: 6-10 weeks.
 Commerce Cloud: 12-20 weeks.
-These assume a well-defined scope — vague requirements extend timelines significantly.
+These assume a well-defined scope.
+Vague requirements extend timelines significantly.

 Can I change configuration after go-live?

 Yes.
 SAP CX products are designed for iterative configuration.
 You can add custom fields, modify workflows, adjust dashboards, and change business rules without downtime.
-Major architectural changes (data model modifications, integration redesign) require more planning.
+Major architectural changes (data model modifications, integration redesign) need more planning.

 Should I hire a consultant or configure in-house?